srcorweb/ai-asssist/README.md

 SwiftChat is a fast and responsive AI chat application developed with [React Native](https://reactnative.dev/) and powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/), with compatibility extending to other model providers such as Ollama, DeepSeek, OpenAI and OpenAI Compatible.
-With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations and AI image generation capabilities across Android, iOS, and macOS platforms.
+With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations, AI image generation and voice conversation assistant capabilities across Android, iOS, and macOS platforms.

 ![](assets/promo.avif)

 ### What's New 🔥

+- 🚀 Support Speech to Speech By Amazon Nova Sonic on Apple Platform.
+Check [How to Use](#amazon-nova-sonic) for more details.
+(From v2.3.0).
+- Support Request Latency and token response speed display (From v2.3.0).
+- Change to new bubble format UI for user question (From v2.3.0).
 - Support for OpenAI Compatible models.
 You can now use [easy-model-deployer](https://github.com/aws-samples/easy-model-deployer), OpenRouter, or any OpenAI-compatible model provider via SwiftChat.
 Please check [Configure OpenAI Compatible](#openai-compatible) section for more details(From v2.2.0).
-- Support for quick model switching (From v2.2.0).
-- Support regeneration of AI responses (From v2.2.0).

-**Key Features:**
+### Key Features

 - Real-time streaming chat with AI
 - Rich Markdown Support: Tables, Code Blocks, LaTeX and More